Eloquent Many-to-Many Relationship in Laravel 10 Tutorial

 Create Migrations & Database Tables

-• Role User Migration to store user id and role id
+• Role User Migration for role_user table to store user id and role id

 Open project into terminal and run these artisan commands.